simon-v/bchinfo.org/en/full-node.md

 If you want to support the Bitcoin network, you must allow inbound connections.

-When Bitcoin Core starts, it establishes 8 outbound connections to other full nodes so it can download the latest blocks and transactions.
+When Bitcoin Cash Node starts, it establishes 8 outbound connections to other full nodes so it can download the latest blocks and transactions.
 If you just want to use your full node as a wallet, you don't need more than these 8 connections---but if you want to support lightweight clients and